 Grape Molasses Cookies- Moustokouloura

-These Greek grape molasses cookies are so easy to make and ready in less than 40 minutes.
-They are vegan since they don't have any butter, milk or eggs.
-Try a couple with your coffee, pack a few and take them out with you, add them to your lunchbox.35-40 cookies
+These Greek grape molasses cookies (also known as Moustokouloura) are so easy to make and ready in under 40 minutes.
+They’re completely vegan, made without butter, milk, or eggs.
+Enjoy them with your coffee, pack a few for a snack on the go, or add them to your lunchbox.35-40 cookies

 20 minutes